ricaun/ArduinoUniqueID/README.md

 ### Variable: `UniqueID`

-UniqueID is a 8 bytes array of the Unique Serial ID.
+UniqueID has 8 bytes array of the Unique Serial ID.

 ```c
 for(size_t i = 0; i < 8; i++)